Westralunio carteri: Post-larval growth

 Juvenile Westralunio carteri are the same size as glochidia immediately after detachment from their host, but grow rapidly and develop for several years thereafter.
 Westralunio carteri reaches sexual maturity at a size of 25–30 mm long at 2–3 years of age.
 Growth slows as they age and the maximum recorded size for the species is 101 mm long, but are typically less than 90 mm long.
 Age-at-length and growth rates are variable between populations, but for the populations which have been validated, maximum ages range between 40 and 50 years old and ages of individuals of the same size from different populations can vary by as much as 10 years.

+Ecosystem Services

+Like other freshwater mussels, Westralunio carteri is recognised as a provider of ecosystem services due to filter-feeding activities.
+Adult W. carteri are capable of filtering over 1L of water per individual per hour, with mean clearance rates estimated at ~ 300 mL/ind./hour.